hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 “Fair…Okay.”

-Kurt propped up the laptop, and logged out of the Quantus app on his phone.
+Kurt propped up the laptop and logged out of the Quantus app on his phone.
 The Panic Button was now locked away.

 “I won’t help you with anything illegal,” Kurt muttered, disconnecting from Quantus servers along with the city’s Wi-Fi.
 “But why not a complimentary consultation on your stolen data?”